kyjus25/pulsar-edit.github.io/src/pages/download.md

 release.

 See below for links to the latest binaries for each OS.
-If you want to download manually or pick a binary from another fork then follow the [manual instructions](#manual-download).
+If you want to download manually or pick a binary from another branch or PR, then follow the [manual instructions](#manual-download).

 ::: details Linux